Fishest/school/notes/sailboat.rst

 Every so often, run white vinegar through the head system if you are pumping out or bleach if you are running into the tank.

-..
-TODO:: images labeling each component
+.. todo:: images labeling each component
-..
-TODO:: water diagram
+.. todo:: water diagram

+.. todo
+   - clean head
+   - oil valves (flush oil)
+   - tighten connections / tubing
+   - add handle while peeing
+   - add basic toiletries

 ================================================================================
 Running Rigging
 ================================================================================

-..
-TODO:: images labeling each component
+.. todo:: images labeling each component
-..
-TODO:: line diagram
+.. todo:: line diagram
-..
-TODO:: line listing
+.. todo:: line listing

 --------------------------------------------------------------------------------
 Rigging Ordering List